 - Instant lucidity (realising you’re dreaming)

-In waking life, your brain knows how mirrors work, but in dreams, your mind generates everything—including the rules.
-Mirrors in dreams often behave differently because:
+In waking life, your brain knows how mirrors work.
+However, in dreams, your mind generates everything—including the rules.

 - Your brain isn’t focused on logical visual continuity